 Your doctor should have the test results in a day or two.

 A normal or negative test shows no disease-causing organisms.

 A positive result means the organism causing your symptoms has been identified.
 Knowing what’s causing your symptoms can help your doctor choose the treatment.

 Treatment for an upper respiratory disease depends on the organism causing it.

 Infections due to bacteria are usually treated with antibiotics.

-- cough syrup for persistent coughing
+- cough syrups for persistent coughing

 - decongestants for a stuffy nose

-- medication to reduce temperature
+- medications to reduce a high temperature